StefanIordache/Smart-Load-Balancing-Algorithms/README.md

 # Smart-Load-Balancing-Algorithms

-This is a bachelor graduation project that aims to analyze load balancing algorithms and develop new ones using machine learning.
+This is my bachelor graduation project.
+It aims to analyze load balancing algorithms and develop new ones using machine learning.